Studies on Hysteria (1895)

 The Ego and the Id (1923)

-In this major work Freud lays out his second structural theory of the mind, comprised of the Id, the Ego, and the Superego.
+In this major work, Sigmund Freud lays out his second structural theory of the mind, comprised of the Id, the Ego, and the Superego.
 In doing so he did not so much supplant his first map of the mind, as build upon and revise it.
 Freud goes on to describe the Oedipus conflict in more detail than he has done hitherto, revealing the bisexuality inherent in all psyches.
 The work also reasserts the importance of the death instinct, underlining the centrality of the struggle between the life and death drives in pathological individuals, especially depressive patients.

 Mourning and Its Relation to Manic-Depressive States (1939)

 Klein details her concept of the depressive position in this paper (published 1940).
-Building from Freud’s formulation of mourning as a process of reality-testing, Klein describes the infant’s slow integration of external and internalised objects as an analogous process of constant cross-checking between phantasy and reality.
+Building on Freud‘s formulation of mourning as a process of reality-testing, Klein describes the infant’s slow integration of external and internalised objects as an analogous process of constant cross-checking between phantasy and reality.
 The depressive, guilty anxieties of the depressive position evolve from the persecutory, paranoid anxieties of the paranoid-schizoid position (though Klein only describes this earlier position later in her career).
 As the infant comes to understand that its mother and father are real, separate, whole people, it acknowledges both the co-existence of good and bad in them, and the ambivalence of its feelings toward them.
 Ambivalence gives rise to guilt and anxiety, but also to the desire to make reparation.
 Although rooted in Freud and Abraham’s theories, this is a radical, inspired new model of thinking about early mental life, and it will remain one of Klein’s most brilliant ideas.

-The Controversial Discussions 1942-1944
+The Controversial Discussions: 1942-1944

 The Controversial Discussions raged through the British Society for four years, and for a while it seemed the Society might fall to pieces.
-Following the arrival in England of Freud, Anna Freud and some of their Viennese colleagues in 1938, and the death of Freud in 1939, Klein’s radical theories were the subject of fierce debate within the British Psychoanalytical Society.
+Following the arrival in England of Sigmund Freud, Anna Freud and some of their Viennese colleagues in 1938, and the death of Freud in 1939, Klein’s radical theories were the subject of fierce debate within the British Psychoanalytical Society.
 In the midst of the personal animosities and political manoeuvrings, important intellectual contributions were made and practical decisions taken, which were to affect the development of psychoanalysis down to the present day.

 In The Freud-Klein Controversies, Pearl King and Riccardo Steiner offer the first complete record of the turbulent, years-long debate, including all relevant papers and correspondence, based on previously closed archive material.